 16 Varsity Sports

-WOMEN’S PROGRAMS: Basketball, Bowling, Cross Country, Lacrosse, Soccer, Softball, Tennis, Track and Field, Volleyball
+Women’s Programs: Basketball, Bowling, Cross Country, Lacrosse, Soccer, Softball, Tennis, Track & Field, Volleyball

-MEN’S PROGRAMS: Baseball, Basketball, Cross Country, Soccer, Sprint Football (coming Fall 2017), Tennis, Track and Field
+Men’s Programs: Baseball, Basketball, Cross Country, Soccer, Sprint Football, Tennis, Track & Field

 Colors: Scarlet, Gold, White